theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/snowflake/snowflake-merging-data.md

 The updated fields can be seen in the SQL statement. <br>

-The SQL statement can be changed to e.g., prevent specific columns from update, if needed. <br>
+The SQL statement can be edited to e.g., prevent specific columns from update, if needed. <br>
 Fields that are not mentioned in the SQL statement are not updated.

 The extraction is successful.